Offshore Accounts & the IRS

-Offshore Accounts: IRS Reporting Rules & Requirements: The reporting of Offshore Accounts is an enforcement priority for the IRS.
+Offshore Accounts: IRS Reporting Rules & Requirements: The Offshore Accounts IRS Reporting rules and requirements are complicated.
+Offshore Accounts is an enforcement priority for the IRS.
 The Internal Revenue Service has taken an aggressive position towards foreign accounts compliance.
 For U.S. persons it requires the timely report of offshore accounts, assets, investments, and income to the IRS.
 The failure to comply may result in fines and penalties, such as FBAR penalties.
 If a person has not reported their offshore accounts, there are various tax amnesty programs, such as FBAR Amnesty and FATCA Amnesty programs — collectively referred to as voluntary disclosure.

 The problem with Offshore Accounts comes in when a person is a U.S. Person with an Offshore Reporting requirement (FBAR, FATCA, PFIC, etc.), is out of compliance — and the IRS wants to issue Offshore Penalties.